• TRT

 — Truventa Medical Clinical Team

-BPC-157 (Body Protection Compound-157) is a synthetic pentadecapeptide — a 15-amino-acid sequence derived from a naturally occurring protective protein found in gastric juice.
-It is one of the most extensively studied healing peptides in pre-clinical research, with a body of animal model data showing remarkable effects on tissue repair across multiple systems.
+(Body Protection Compound-157) is a synthetic pentadecapeptide — a 15-amino-acid sequence derived from a naturally occurring protective protein found in gastric juice.
+It is one of the most extensively studied healing peptides in pre-clinical research, with a body of animal model data showing remarkable effects on recovery support across multiple systems.

 Mechanism of Action

-BPC-157 appears to exert its effects through multiple pathways:
+appears to exert its effects through multiple pathways.

 Primary Use Cases